Survey-Buddy/Part-A-Application-Research-Planning-Analysis/README.md

 - Data Loss
   - If a user were to abandon the survey without submission, or their survey expires, their responses will be lost.
 - No Real-Time Updates

+#### TypeScript

+After discovering how TypeScript's interface feature can strengthen understanding when building React components, I decided to deepen my understanding of TypeScript's React functionality to incorporate it into my application.
+This required additional learning, which I supported by completing an online 'Coding With Mosh' course.

 ---